Earl Pitts (character)

-This article describes Earl Pitts, the fictional radio character.
-For the Russian spy, see Earl Edwin Pitts.

 Earl Pitts is a fictional character performed by Gary Burbank, a radio personality from Cincinnati, Ohio beginning in 1968.

 Pitts, who is almost always referred to as "Earl Pitts, Uhmerikun" (as in "American") is a stereotype of a redneck from the Southern United States.
 As such, Pitts presents a daily "editorial," which always begins with a bugle call of "Assembly", and the words, "Ya' know what makes me sick?" followed by another line like, "You know what makes me s'angry, ah just want to soak mah butt in a bucket of toxic waste?"
 Pitts then goes off on a rant, either about some cultural topic of the day as seen from a redneck point of view, or an anecdote about his home life or his job at the local tavern.
 His family and friends—wife Pearl, son Earl Junior, daughter Sandra Dee, and good friend Dub Meeker, among others—figure prominently in many routines.
 His signature ending lines are "Wake Up, Uhmerika!" and "Ah'm Earl Pitts, Uhmerikun.
 Pitts off!" while "The Washington Post" march plays in the background.

 Burbank, whose radio career has taken him from his native Memphis to his 20-year-plus gig working afternoon drive time at 700/WLW in Cincinnati (and briefly in national syndication), began the Pitts character shortly after arriving at WLW.
 The daily routines became an instant hit, and a few years later Pitts' commentaries were syndicated nationally.
 Earl Pitts now is heard on about 200 stations and via XM Satellite Radio's WLW simulcast.
 The monologues were written by a team that included Rob Ervin, Jim Probasco, Tim Mizak, Kel Crum, J.D.
 Riggs and Todd Richmond, with Burbank refining the scripts before broadcast.